nathancarter/weblurch/doc/wiki.md

 which installs htmltag0...htmltag50 rather than just htmltag as the tags handled by that extensions.
 This is to get around a bug in MediaWiki, which parses nested tags of the same type incorrectly.

+Several of my changes have been to MediaWiki:Common.js.
+Note that pages within the `Mediawiki:` namespace are automatically full protected, so only users with sysop/admin rights on the wiki can edit it.